 While around two-thirds of post-menopausal women have difficulty sleeping at night, about 90% report feeling worn out in general.
-The symptoms of Menopausal Fatigue come standard with menopause – anxiety, depression, hot flashes and night sweats – may make it nearly impossible to get a good night’s sleep.
+The symptoms of menopause fatigue come standard with menopause – anxiety, depression, hot flashes, and night sweats – may make it nearly impossible to get a good night’s sleep.

-When you’re feeling fatigued, you might find it more difficult to concentrate on day-to-day tasks.
+When you’re feeling fatigued with low energy levels due to poor sleep, you might find it more difficult to concentrate on day-to-day tasks.
 Activities that you once enjoyed may sound more like a chore than a good time.
+When you’re in the menopause transition, the symptoms may seem challenging.
+Lifestyle changes can help.
 Please talk to us about these changes.

 Tips that might help menopausal fatigue: